ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 Installing a package that has _just_ been released to CRAN is painful for many users on Mac and Windows because often the difference between a 'binary' and a 'source' version is not immediately clear and they end up trying to install the source version, which leads to errors and heartbreak.
 When I was designing [The Carpentries Workbench](https://carpentries.github.io/workbench), I needed to make sure that people could reliably install R packages at _any time_ regardless of whether or not they had a compiler set up.

-I use a hybrid model of the r-universe and CRAN to host in-development packages that are not on CRAN alongside their dependencies that are released to CRAN, but also require compilation via their latest release tag on GitHub.
+I use a hybrid model of the R-universe and CRAN to host in-development packages that are not on CRAN alongside their dependencies that are released to CRAN, but also require compilation via their latest release tag on GitHub.
 This provides end users with **a repository that will always contain the most up-to-date binary packages that can be easily restored via {renv} without the need of a compiler.**

 In this blog post, I will provide a summary of the following:

-1. What is The r-universe and how to set one up
+1. What is The R-universe and how to set one up
 2. How to host your own in-development packages
 3. How to use it as an extension of CRAN to provide just-in-time binaries for your dependencies
 4. How to use it to provide the latest bugfix versions of critical dependencies _before_ they hit CRAN

-## What is the r-universe?
+## What is the R-universe?

-[The r-universe](/r-universe/) is a project by rOpenSci that serves as a rolling development repository to host R packages that are in development on a git repository such as GitHub.
+[The R-universe](/r-universe/) is a project by rOpenSci that serves as a rolling development repository to host R packages that are in development on a git repository such as GitHub.
 This has a few benefits from the get-go.

-With the r-universe, you can:
+With the R-universe, you can:

  1. host packages that could never be on CRAN due to size restrictions
  2. provide binary versions of packages that require compilation